henryjameslau/henryjameslau.github.io/_posts/2018-04-30-how-to-make-responsive-d3js-interactives.md

 ## Postscript

 On a side note, I came across [another way to make responsive SVGs](https://brendansudol.com/writing/responsive-d3) from the [d3js Slack group](https://d3-slackin.herokuapp.com/).
+It uses a viewbox to scale the SVG.
+This is useful for interactives that have transitions or delays.